Aminu Tambuwal: Farming

-In terms of farming, the Aminu Waziri Tambuwal administration had also prioritised agriculture as one of its valued agenda.
+In terms of farming, the Aminu Waziri Tambuwal Administration had also prioritised Agriculture as one of its valued agenda.
 Within the last five years, it procured over 10,000 metric tons of fertilisers for Sokoto State Farmers.
 The Aminu Waziri Tambuwal administration distributed 120 Massey Ferguson tractors to the farmers across the 23 LGAs.
-The Sokoto State with the intervention of World Bank has empowerment 3500 person's, youths and women in the Agro - processing productivity enhancement and livelihood improvement support (APPEALS).
-The Aminu Waziri Tambuwal administration completed the state inherited independent power project (IPP) located at Kalambaina.
-He also constructed Gidan Salanke Housing Estate, college of agricultural, wurno.
-Aminu Waziri Tambuwal administration has secured 4billion central bank of Nigeria (CBN) intervention found for 16,000 rice and tomatoes farmers.
-Dangote rice mill and Morocco fertilisers blending plant at Kware and Kalambaina areas in the state.
+The Sokoto State with the Intervention of World Bank has empowerment 3500 person's, Youths and Women's in the Agro - Processing Productivity Enhancement and Livelihood Improvement Support (APPEALS).
+The Aminu Waziri Tambuwal administration completed the state inherited Independent Power Project (IPP) located at Kalambaina.
+He also constructed Gidan Salanke Housing Estate, College of Agricultural, Wurno.
+Aminu Waziri Tambuwal administration has secured 4billion Central Bank of Nigeria (CBN) Intervention Found for 16,000 Rice and Tomatoes Farmers.
+Dangote Rice Mill and Morocco Fertilisers Blending Plant at Kware and Kalambaina areas in the state.

 Security

 The Sokoto State Government has over time ensured that the security sector in the established accountable security institutions which transparently supply security as a public good via.
 This has led Sokoto State enjoying a peaceful atmosphere as a result of synergy between all the military deployed to the state.
-Their synergy has rid the of previous endemic crimes such as Kidnapping, Banditry, Arm robbery, and similar social vices.
-The Aminu Waziri Tambuwal administration has tackle security challenges in the state through the Establishment of tenancy regulatory Commission and by providing security agencies adequate by providing them the logistics, vehicles and their allowances to took after their welfare.
+Their synergy has reduced previously endemic crimes such as Kidnapping, Banditry, Arm robbery, and similar Social Vices.
+The Aminu Waziri Tambuwal administration has tackle security challenges in the state through the Establishment of tenancy regulatory Commission and by providing security agencies adequate by providing them the logistics, vehicles and their allowances to look after their welfare.
 Aminu Waziri Tambuwal provided more than 500 vehicles to security personnel in Sokoto State.